codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/codacy-testing.md

 max-width="80%"
 %}

-Once the variable is called through the [Codefresh yml syntax]({{site.baseurl}}/docs/pipelines/variables/), it automatically uses the value provided within the variables section.
+Once the variable is called through the [Codefresh YAML syntax]({{site.baseurl}}/docs/pipelines/variables/), it automatically uses the value provided within the variables section.
 If you are using this example as your pipeline, please delete anything in your pipeline.
 We can then add the following pipeline to our Inline YAML within the Workflow section in our UI:

 {% highlight yaml %}
 {% raw %}